fjwillemsen/TurnALeaf/CONTRIBUTING.md

 └── tsconfig.json                           The TypeScript configuration file
 ```

+## Publishing

+The app is built and published via Electron Forge, with the build files hosted on GitHub.
+This allows for automatic updates and has been 'blessed' by the Electron project, so will be the standard for the forseeable future.

 ## Legal

 ### Code of Conduct

-Please note that this project is released with a Contributor Code of Conduct.
+Please note that this project is released with a [Contributor Code of Conduct](./CODE_OF_CONDUCT.md).
 By participating in this project you agree to abide by its terms.

 ### License